ALBruzos/ALBruzos.github.io/_pages/publications.md

 {% include toc %}

 ## Publications
 I’ve been fortunate to have worked on several international and interesting research projects in the field of *cancer genomics*.
-Keep an eye on the space below to see the list of publications my work has contributed to (hopefully!) grow...
+Keep an eye on the space below to see the list of publications my work has contributed to (hopefully!) grow the knowledge of the field...

-{% for post in site.publications reversed %}
+ <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
-{% endfor %}
+  {% endfor %}</ul>

 ## Peer-review
 My scientific expertise has led me to several invitations to take part in the peer-review system that ensures the rigorous standards of the scientific process.
 In particular, I have reviewed articles for the following journals: